erichlof/threex.gametimer/README.md

 Congratulations, you now have a running stop-clock for your game!
 But wait, how can I monitor the seconds going by, and what happens when the alarm goes off?

 All timer objects have the following members that you can check for in your game loop:
-* ```timer.alarmSounding``` will be true if the counter reaches the desired number of seconds that you passed into the constructor function, in our case: 7 seconds.
+* ```timer.alarmSounding``` will be true if the counter reaches the desired number of seconds that you passed into the constructor function (in our case: 7 seconds).
 Otherwise it will be false.
 * ```timer.isRunning```